bgoonz/docs-collection/github/education/manage-coursework-with-github-classroom/get-started-with-github-classroom/glossary.md

 ---
 title: Glossary
-intro: 'You can review explanations of terminology for {% data variables.product.prodname_classroom %}.'
+intro: "You can review explanations of terminology for {% data variables.product.prodname_classroom %}."
 versions:
-  fpt: '*'
+  fpt: "*"
 redirect_from:
   - /education/manage-coursework-with-github-classroom/glossary
 ---

 ## assignment

 An assignment is coursework in {% data variables.product.prodname_classroom %}.
 A teacher can assign an assignment to an individual student or a group of students.
 Teachers can import starter code for the assignment, assign students, and create a deadline for each assignment.
 For more information, see the definitions for "[individual assignment](#individual-assignment)" and "[group assignment](#group-assignment)."